hzpz/mongeez-spring-boot-starter/README.md

 ### Location of migration script
 The default expected location of the migration script (see [Create a mongeez.xml file that includes all change logs][mongeez.xml]) is `db/mongeez.xml`.
-The simplest way to override the location is by the setting the property `mongeez.location`.
+The simplest way to override the location is by setting the property `mongeez.location`.

 ### Database
 By default, the auto-configuration will configure Mongeez to use the same database that is configured for Spring Data Mongo